Steven-GUAPO/FT_NewCatTree/taxonomy.md

 ### Layer 3 — Workflows (curated saved-queries as landing pages)

 Facets are powerful but assume the shopper knows the vocabulary.
-Workflows are task-first entry points — each one is really a *saved facet query*, so a product can appear in several without any single-parent contradiction:
+Workflows are task-first entry points where each one is really a *saved facet query*, so a product can appear in several without any single-parent contradiction:

 | Workflow | Roughly, the saved query |
 |---|---|